tinodin/AutoOS/README.md

 ## ✨ Features
-- Easily toggle between service states with configured compatibility for ensuring best performance and compatibility while gaming
+- Easily toggle between service states with configured functionality for ensuring best performance and compatibility
 - Automatic benchmarking to apply the best affinities for GPU and XHCI Controller
-- Toggle XHCI Interrupt Moderation without having to restart
+- Toggle XHCI Interrupt Moderation without having to restart your PC
 - Custom Game Launcher supporting (Epic Games, Steam, Ryujinx)

 ## 💻 System Requirements

-AutoOS is currently only supported on x64 builds of Windows 11 23H2 `22631` and up.
+AutoOS is currently only supported on x64 builds of Windows 11 23H2 `22631`.

 ## 🚀 Getting Started